jentery/508v3/tabletop.md

 Jentery Sayers | English | University of Victoria | Digital Studies Seminar (Fall 2018)

+## EPIGRAPHS

 *Get off the internet!* -- Le Tigre (2001)

+*Games are expanding so much in terms of subject matter, in terms of what they're about and who they are able to be about, but let's also expand how they play, what they value, what they expect from the player, what they give back.* -- Anna Anthropy, "Passing Notes"

 ## ACKNOWLEDGMENTS